Skip to content

 Which AI platform should I optimize for first?

 ChatGPT, without question.
-It accounts for 87.4% of all AI referral traffic to websites (Conductor, 2026).
+It sends more referral traffic than any other assistant, by a wide margin.
 After ChatGPT, prioritize based on your audience: Perplexity for research-heavy B2B buyers, Gemini if your audience is deep in the Google ecosystem, and Claude if you serve a technical or high-value audience.
 For a deeper comparison, see the platform breakdown above.

 How often do AI recommendations change?